Diwash-101/text_editor_from_scratch/daily_log.md

     Implemented character by character input instead of line by line for backspace and more granular editing in the future.

+### 5/2/2025

+    Fixed the bug where entering a command added extra lines to the buffer.
+This happened when entering a command because the main loop would immediately read the enter key used to submit the command as a new input and add it to the buffer creating unwanted empty strings in the buffer.
+It took a few day on and off but we got there.

 # BUGS

     - editing adds extra /n